RodoGomez/RodoGomez.github.io/_posts/2021-03-08-radare2-basic-wf-p2.md

 At this point, our current seek is the very beginning of our binary code, we can move around and explore the disassembled code using the *arrow keys or h, j, k, and l keys*, same as the ones you use in the Vim text editor.

-Moving using such keys allows you to navigate the disassembly code but only one line at a time.
+Moving using such keys allows you to navigate the disassembled code but only one line at a time.

 You can go directly to specific locations, like a specific function or a specific part of the binary if you know its location within the binary, by using the flag of such function or binary location using the ***_ command***.
 Let's supose you want to go to the main function, just type _ and a list of r2 flags will be displayed: